 WhatsApp has become an essential part of our lives.
 While the platform makes it convenient to stay in touch and share media, there is always a threat of a WhatsApp account getting hacked, allowing our messages, important documents and photos shared through the platform to be seen by hackers.
 Many people think WhatsApp is secure - but you should treat WhatsApp like any other web app.

 Like email, we advise against sending passwords or sensitive information via WhatsApp.
-On numerous occasions, some of our clients have asked us to purchase a domain or service on their behalf, and they are all too quick to photograph the front and back of their debit card and send us a photo of it via WhatsApp.
-We naturally delete the media, but many would forget about this, and a hacker would first look at all the images and media you have shared on WhatApp and read conversations so they can figure out how best to scam you.
+On numerous occasions, some of our clients have asked us to purchase a domain or service on their behalf, and they are all too quick to photograph the front and back of their debit card and send us the photos via WhatsApp.
+We naturally delete the media, but many would forget about this, and a hacker would first look at all the images and media you have shared on WhatsApp and read conversations so they can figure out how best to scam you.
 This is called "spear-phishing" - Google it!

 How to Secure WhatsApp